Popular words in English. A list of basic English words for live communication. Greetings and farewells

 there was a fence about the garden- there was a fence around the garden

-Word who always refers to animate persons and is most often used in questions of:
+Word who always refers to animate persons and is most often used in questions:

 Who knows English?- Who knows English?